honeycombio/beeline-nodejs/README.md

 # Footnotes

-1. For the currently limited set of supported packages.
+1. For the currently limited set of supported packages, and only until you realize how powerful added custom instrumentation can make things :)